alphagov/notifications-tech-docs/source/documentation/_api_docs.md

         "uri": "/v2/template/{id}/{version}", # required
       },
-      "body": "STRING", # required string - body of notification "subject": "STRING" # required string for email - subject of email "created_at": "STRING", # required string - date and time notification created "created_by_name": "STRING", # optional string - name of the person who sent the notification if sent manually "sent_at": " STRING", # optional string - date and time notification sent to provider "completed_at": "STRING" # optional string - date and time notification delivered or failed },
+      "body": "STRING", # required string - body of notification "subject": "STRING", # required string for email - subject of email "created_at": "2024-05-17 15:58:38.342838", # required string - date and time notification created "created_by_name": "STRING", # optional string - name of the person who sent the notification if sent manually "sent_at": "2024-05-17 15:58:30.143000", # optional string - date and time notification sent to provider "completed_at": "2024-05-17 15:59:10.321000", # optional string - date and time notification delivered or failed "is_cost_data_ready": True/False, # this field is True if cost data is ready, and False if it isn't "cost_in_pounds": "0.0027", # optional string - cost of the notification in pounds.
+The cost does not take free allowance into account
+      "cost_details": {
+        # for text messages:
+        "billable_sms_fragments": 1 # optional integer - number of billable sms fragments in your text message "international_rate_multiplier": 1 # optional integer - for international sms rate is multiplied by this value "rate": "0.0027" # optional string - cost of 1 sms fragment

+        # for letters:
+        "billable_sheets_of_paper": 2 # optional integer - number of sheets of paper in the letter you sent, that you will be charged for
+        "postage": "first / second / europe / rest-of-world" # optional string
+      }
+    },
     …
   ],